ERATOMMSD/polysat_aplas2017/README.md

 ## Usage

-This tool synthesize an interpolant of the given problem.
-Contents of problem file is like follows.
+This tool synthesizes an interpolant of the given problem.
+The content of a problem file is as follows.

 ``` scheme:example/simple_circle.smt
 (interpolant